wmantly/jq-repeat/README.md

 - **returns** _Type: Array_
   This function will return an array of deleted elements.

-- `$.scope.toDo.update( key, [value,] update)` Updates selected value with new data.
-The selection process is done by matching key, value pairs from the existing objects,
-  - **key** _Type: String or Number_
-    The key or index to the matching element to update
-  - **value** _Type: String_
-    The value of the matching key to the element to be update.If the index number will be used, must be ommited!
-  - **update** _Type: Object_
-    This is the object that will be applied to the matching element.

 - `$.scope.toDo.__put` is the function that will run when a element is being inserted.
 This must be a function and must include this.show(), or some other way of un-hiding 'this'.
 - `$.scope.toDo.__take` is the function that will run when an element is being removed.
 This must be a function and include this.remove() or some other way to remove 'this'.